edgedb/easy-edgedb/README.md

 # Chapter 4 - What a strange man this Count Dracula is.

 >Jonathan Harker wakes up late and is alone in the castle.
-Dracula appears after nightfall and they talk through the night.
+Dracula appears after nightfall and they talk **through the night**.
 Dracula is making plans to move to London, and Jonathan gives him some advice.
 Dracula tells him not to go into any of the locked rooms, because it could be dangerous.
 Then he quickly leaves when he sees that it is almost morning.
-Jonathan thinks about Mina back in London, who he is going to marry when he returns.
+Jonathan thinks about **Mina** back in London, who he is going to marry when he returns.
 He is beginning to feel that there is something wrong with Dracula, and the castle.
 Where are the other people?

-We are now going to learn about links.